Secularism in Pakistan

 Pakistan was founded on the concept of the two-nation theory, which was largely based on Muslim nationalism.
-The Zia-ul-Haq's administration in the 1980s decade was anti-secular and Islamist.
+The Zia-ul-Haq administration in the 1980s decade was anti-secular and Islamist.
 The supporters of Islamism assert that Pakistan was founded as a Muslim state and that in its status as an Islamic republic, it must thereby implement Islamic laws, known as Sharia.
 On the other hand, secularists describe that Muhammad Ali Jinnah wanted a state where religious oligarchy will be absent and all Muslims will be liberal, he envisioned for a progressive and liberal Muslim state of Pakistan.
+The Constitution of Pakistan also prohibits non-muslims from becoming Prime Minister or President.

 One of Pakistan's most popular media outlets, Dawn, was originally founded by Jinnah and still identifies as secular.
 Other popular media outlets like Express Tribune, Daily Times, and Pakistan Today also identify on a liberal and progressive platform.

 History

 The 1949 Objectives Resolution envisaged an official role for Islam as the state religion.
 The state retained most of the laws that were inherited from the secular British legal code that had been enforced by the British Raj since the 19th century.

-In 1956, the state adopted the name of the "Islamic Republic of Pakistan", declaring Islam as the official religion.
+After the creation of Pakistan, Muhammad Ali Jinnah, appointed Jogendra Nath Mandal, a Hindu as law minister and Zafarullah Khan, an Ahmadiyya as foreign minister in his first cabinet.
+Similarly the Country's flag was amended to add a white strip to symbolize the religious minorities.
+However after his death in 1948, debates surrounding Pakistan’s Islamic identity came to dominate political discourse, and in 1956, the state adopted the name of the "Islamic Republic of Pakistan", declaring Islam as the official religion.